Property Tax Sale

 Kootenai County holds a "live" auction once a year at the Kootenai County Administration Building, located at

-The sales will be advertised in the Coeur d'Alene Press Newspaper two weeks prior to any additional auction.
-The auction list will also be available at the County Treasurer's Office and the front office of the Board of County Commissioners (BOCC) once approved by the Board of Commissioners.
+The sales will be advertised in the Coeur d'Alene Press Newspaper no later than two weeks prior to any additional auction.
+The auction list will also be available at the County Treasurer's Office and the front office of the Board of County Commissioners (BOCC).

 Please continue reading below concerning changes made to the auction process due to COVID-19.
 Changes are identified below in RED.